zotroneneis/magical_universe/README.md

 Start date: 07/23/2018

+## Blog Posts

+In case you can't access my website, the blog posts can also be found in this repository (see folder 'blog_posts').

 ## Overview

 | Day   | Topics          | Blog post with explanations | Code for the day  |